ubikampus/ubilocation/doc/import-floorplan.md

 At first, we need to create a .mbtiles file which covers our geographical region.
 For this process, please refer to the documentation [Building a tileset](https://github.com/openmaptiles/openmaptiles#build) on the OpenMapTiles's GitHub page.
 The basis of this process is an extract of OpenStreetMap data.
 As these extracts can be quite large, it is advisable to choose just a single city.
 Nevertheless, the processing of this data will take some time.
 The end result should be a .mbtiles tileset which can then be served by a TileServer.

 Once, you have generated a basemap tileset, we'll once again modify the files in the directory `/maptiles`.
-From the Dockerfile, we need to update the URL of the basemap
+From the Dockerfile, we need to update the URL of the tileset

 ```
 RUN mkdir /server && curl -L -o /server/helsinki.mbtiles "https://drive.google.com/uc?export=download&id=..."